LATTE: Application Oriented Social Network Embedding

 \subsubsection{Comparison Methods}

-This paper focuses on improving the existing network embedding model for application oriented tasks, and the comparison methods used in this paper are mainly about network embedding models, which are listed as follows: \begin{itemize}
+This paper focuses on improving the existing network embedding model for the application oriented tasks, and the comparison methods used in this paper are mainly about the network embedding models, which are listed as follows: \begin{itemize}

-\item {\our}: Framework {\our} is the community detection oriented network embedding model proposed in this paper.
-The objective function of {\our} covers both the network embedding and community detection, and the leaned embedding representation feature vector can effectively reflect the network social community structure.
+\item {\our}: Framework {\our} is the general external application task oriented network embedding model proposed in this paper.
+The objective function of {\our} covers both the network embedding and external tasks, and the leaned embedding representation feature vector can effectively both the network structures and the application task objectives.

 \item \textit{Auto-encoder Model}: The {\autoencoder} model proposed in \cite{BLPL06} can project the instances into a low-dimensional feature space.
 In the experiments, we build the {\autoencoder} model merely based on the friendship link among users, and we also adjust the loss term for {\autoencoder} by weighting the non-zero features more with parameter $\gamma$ as introduced in Section~\ref{subsec:autoencoder}.